-The Sedona Conference, Commentary on Patent Litigation Best Practices: Summary Judgment Chapter, THE SEDONA CONFERENCE (Oct.
-2015), summary determinations.
+The deadline for filing motions for summary determination is 60 days prior to the hearing.
+Many parties prefer to have all contention responses and expert reports in hand before filing motions for summary determinations.
 Therefore, they often wait until the deadline to file a motion, unless it is a relatively noncontroversial issue, such as the economic prong of domestic industry, where the facts are quite strong.
 While waiting ensures that the factual record is clearer, by the time motion practice is completed and the ALJ has time to seriously consider the motions, the investigation is likely well past the time for filing hearing exhibits and pre-hearing briefs.
 For purposes of reducing the pretrial effort, late-filed motions for summary determination are typically not successful, although they can lead to clarification of some issues for the hearing.